tcassou/expectise/README.md

 ```

 ## Running Tests with Expectise

+### Lifecycle
-There are 2 ways of setting up your tests to work with `expectise`:
+There are 2 steps in the lifecycle of decoration:
-1. By defining a teardown method for all your tests.
-See the example in [this file](https://github.com/tcassou/expectise/blob/master/example/tests/my_test_case.py), with [`nose`](https://nose.readthedocs.io/en/latest/) as a test framework.
-We recommend using this approach if most of your tests manipulate objects that you want to mock.
-[This test file](https://github.com/tcassou/expectise/blob/master/example/tests/some_file_test.py) shows a few practical examples of meaningful `Expect` statements.
-2. By using the `Expectations` context manager provided in this package.
-We recommend using this approach if only a few of your tests deal with functions that you want to mock.
-[This test file](https://github.com/tcassou/expectise/blob/master/example/tests/some_other_file_test.py) shows examples of tests defined using this approach.
+1. Set up: marking a method, so that it can be replaced by a surrogate method, and its calls intercepted;
+2. Tear down: resetting the mocking behaviour so that all unit tests are fully independent and don't interfere with each other.
+During that step, some infractions can be caught too, such as not having called a method that was supposed to be called.

+### Set Up
+Methods can be marked as mocked in 2 different ways, that are described below.

-Regardless of the way you handle the context, you will lastly need to decorate the methods you want to mock in test environment.
-Simply use the `mock_if` decorator with the name and value of the environment variable you use to identify your test environment.
-This environment variable, say `ENV` will be checked at interpretation time: if its value matches the input, say `ENV=test`, the mocking logic will be implemented; if not, nothing in your code will be modified, and performance will stay the same since nothing will happen after interpretation!
+1. Method 1: using the `mock_if` decorator, along with the name and value of the environment variable you use to identify your test environment.
+This environment variable, say `ENV` will be checked at interpretation time: if its value matches the input, say `ENV=test`, the mocking logic will be implemented; if not, nothing in your code will be modified, and performance will stay the same since nothing will happen passed interpretation.

 Example of decoration:
 ```python